May 21st, 2019

 Coaching is just another conversation

 No. It’s not just another conversation.
-Coaching is a thinking partnership and a focused conversation between the client and their coach where they have a safe space to discuss their thoughts and ideas.
+Coaching is a thinking partnership and a focused conversation between a client and their coach in a safe space to discuss their thoughts and ideas.
 It’s a collaborative and creative partnership led by YOU as the expert in your own life.

 Myth # 2

 No. It’s not another form of therapy.
 Coaching is focused on your present and future.
 It’s about what’s happening in your current, present reality and focused on where you want to go.
 It’s about growth, expansion, and progress.

 Myth # 3

 Coaching is telling me what to do and giving me advice

 No. Coaching is not a substitute or another avenue for giving advice.
-As the client, you can certainly ask your Coaches opinion and/or recommendation, however as a Coach, their role is not meant to tell you what to do.
+As the client, you can certainly ask your Coaches opinion and/or recommendation.
+As a Coach, their role is not meant to tell you what to do.
 In some cases, they may very well provide a recommendation, however, the goal and focus is not designed to be “telling” or “dictating.”

 Myth # 4

 Coaching is regulated and all Coaches are certified

 At this time, Coaching is not regulated which is why anyone can call themselves a Coach.
 For this reason, you may find a wide variety of styles of Coaching and some have a formal certification and others do not.